astral-sh/uv/docs/guides/integration/docker.md

             ||     ||
 ```

+!!! note

-To determine the tool bin directory, run `uv tool dir --bin` in the container.
+    The tool bin directory's location can be determined by running the `uv tool dir --bin` command
+    in the container.

+    Alternatively, it can be set to a constant location:

+    ```dockerfile title="Dockerfile"
+    ENV UV_TOOL_BIN_DIR=/opt/uv-bin/
+    ```

 ## Optimizations